-As mentioned above, most people don’t need anything other than creatine monohydrate to promote muscle growth and increased power output.
-However, if you really do have an issue with digestion, it’s good to have options.
+Most people don’t need anything other than creatine monohydrate to promote muscle growth and increased power output.
+However, if you really have an issue with digestion when taking creatine mono, creatine HCL might be the solution.
 Therefore, we want to pick you our top creatine HCL, which comes from Kaged Muscle.

 Kaged Muscle has become very popular for their Creatine HCL over the past years.
 Compared to creatine monohydrate, it is difficult to review as there haven’t been enough studies to establish its effectiveness.
 However, they do claim to be the only patented creatine on the market due to the make-up of their product; again, difficult to review.

 That being said, they have over 2,000 quality reviews on Amazon, so we will go with that (by the way, we prefer to buy from Kaged directly on their site, as the customer support is much better that way).
 The vast majority of the reviews do talk about how Kaged Muscle HCL could fix their digestive issues with creatine monohydrate.

 Price: They offer a 75 serving bottle for $29.39.
 One odd thing to mention right now is their flavored version is actually cheaper, but anyways.
 At first this seems to be extremely cheap until you realize that a serving is only 750mg.
 Again, the major claim for creatine HCL is that you don’t need to take as much, but the general consensus is that 750mg still seems low as 1.5-2g daily is recommended for HCL.
 However, due to the patent, we can’t really say much about that.